Draiken/huginn_transmission_agent/README.md

 TODO: Write usage instructions here

+Incoming events accept the following keys:

+Required:
+	url: The URL of the torrent file, or magnet link data.

+Optional:
+	paused: true/false, Should the torrent start paused or now
+        download-dir: destination directory for the torrent data
+        bandwidthPriority: integer, the priority to add the torrent with

 ## Development

 Running `rake` will clone and set up Huginn in `spec/huginn` to run the specs of the Gem in Huginn as if they would be build-in Agents.
 The desired Huginn repository and branch can be modified in the `Rakefile`: